Researchers have identified three functional subtypes of these cells, which correspond to patients’ treatment response.

 - Hermes C. Grillo Professor of Surgery

 - Director of Targeted Immunotherapy

-- Assistant Professor of Medicine at Harvard Medical School
+- Associate Professor of Medicine at Harvard Medical School

 - Director, Thoracic Oncology, Division of Thoracic Surgery

 - Associate Professor Harvard Medical School